kaweeo/Web-Development-playground/README.md

 # Web-Development
-Project related to Web-Development and underlying technologies
+Projects related to Web-Development and underlying technologies.